sethjohnson/csci4061/README.md

 following this convention < program name with arguments:list of children ID's:input file:output file >

-With this information the program creates a node(data structure) for every line.
+With this information the program creates a node(data structure) for each and every line.

-The Program then analysis each node, and determines node children and node parents, using this info the Program determiners eligibility to execute.
+The Program then analysis each node, and determines node children and node parents, using this info the Program determiners and sets eligibility for execution.

-Thereby, creating a node tree based on a parent/children structure.
+Thereby, creating a node tree, based on the required parent/children structure.

-Finally the program executes ready node(s), and updates children node(s) changing node status as needed.
+Finally the program executes ready node(s), and updates subsequent child node(s).
+Thus, modifing node status as needed while the program runs.

-In order to create the proper parent/child execution order.
+In order to create the required parent/child run order.